Financial remedies on divorce

 In 2014, the Law Commission’s report, Matrimonial Property, Needs and Agreements, looked at marital property agreements and other specific aspects of the financial consequences of divorce and dissolution.

-As part of the new review, the Law Commission will scope whether the issues covered in the Matrimonial Property, Needs and Agreements project need to be reviewed beyond its 2014 recommendations.
+As part of this review, the Law Commission considered whether the issues covered in the Matrimonial Property, Needs and Agreements project required review beyond its 2014 recommendations.

 Contact